visual-alchemy/lofiplatform/README.md

 - **Audio Section**:
   - Upload audio tracks
   - Build playlists by selecting multiple files
+  - Sequential playback of all selected audio files
+  - Automatic selection of all available audio files if none selected
   - Remove files from playlist
   - Delete audio files